Calcitonin Gene-Related Peptide (CGRP) Antagonists

 Mechanism Of Action

-Erenumab is a human immunoglobulin G2 (IgG2) monoclonal antibody that has high affinity binding to the calcitonin gene-related peptide (CGRP) receptor and antagonizes CGRP receptor function.
+Fremanezumab is a human immunoglobulin G2 (IgG2) monoclonal antibody that binds to calcitonin gene-related peptide (CGRP) ligand and blocks its binding to the receptor.
 CGRP is distributed throughout the nervous system, and it is concentrated at anatomical sites, such as the trigeminovascular system, which are involved in migraine pathophysiology.
 Centrally, CGRP is involved in nociceptive transmission through second and third order neurons and pain modulation in the brainstem.
 Peripherally, CGRP mediates vasodilation through smooth muscle receptors.
 CGRP concentrations are elevated during acute migraine attacks and may be chronically elevated in chronic migraineurs.

 Pregnancy And Lactation

-There are no data on the presence of erenumab in human milk, the effects on the breast-fed infant, or the effects on milk production.
-Consider the developmental and health benefits of breast-feeding along with the mother's clinical need for erenumab and any potential adverse effects on the breast-fed infant from erenumab or the underlying maternal condition.
+There are no data on the presence of fremanezumab in human milk, the effects on the breast-fed infant, or the effects on milk production.
+Consider the developmental and health benefits of breast-feeding along with the mother's clinical need for fremanezumab and any potential adverse effects on the breast-fed infant from fremanezumab or the underlying maternal condition.